iwantmyname/blog/src/2011/01/customise-new-services.md

 title: Easily Domain Customise Five New Services
 ----

-Now you can add even more cool apps and services to your domains from the iWantMyName dashboard.
+Now you can add even more cool apps and services to your domains from the iwantmyname dashboard.
 We've now added a whole bunch of new services to our [domain application directory](https://iwantmyname.co.nz/services) enabling you to **easily apply DNS settings to your domain in one single click:**

 [![logo-blog-blogetery.png](/media/2011-01-26-logo-blog-blogetery.png)](https://iwantmyname.co.nz/services/blog-hosting/free-custom-domain-wordpress)